LiamJackson11/AutoCanvas/readme.md

 2. **IMPORTANT:** During installation, check the box that says **"Add Python to PATH"**.

 #### Phase C: Project Preparation
-1. Download this repository as a ZIP file.
+1. Download this repository as a ZIP file. (green button thaf says code in the tol right corner)
 2. **Right-click** the ZIP in your Downloads and select **Extract All**.
 3. Open the folder you just extracted.